“Nature has always had more force than education”

 After a short break, we went straight to the water!
 This is the gorgeous

 Did you enjoy the photographic tour?
-It was great to connect with Mother Nature in all her glory right?
+It was great connecting with nature in Manuel Antonio National Park right?

 You now understand when I say that someone spent a little more time on Costa Rica 🙂